justnonamenoname/lt/readme.md

-**Lifeticle | LT theory of phenomenal consciousness | Survival**
+LT theory of phenomenal consciousness | Survival**

-Lifeticle is a particle that acts as a subject, the so-called observer in the brain, with the following functions:
+Lt is a particle that acts as a subject, the so-called observer in the brain, with the following functions:
 1) Perception (Qualia): Visuals, sounds, pain, and other sensations
 2) Attachment to the organism
 3) Reverse influence on the brain

-The lifeticle remains in the brain after its death.
+The lt remains in the brain after its death.
 Phenomenal consciousness is the sum of sensations/qualia.
 Other brain functions are not part of phenomenal consciousness.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/1.png" width="250">